This dish, a throwback to the 70’s, is as naughty and rich as a Kardashian and practically makes itself.

 Easy.
 Naughty.
 Delicious.
 Party Chicken

 Put it in the oven and forget it.
 The flavors mingle and marry making everything melt in your mouth.
 Fork tender and packed with flavor.
-It's naughty and rich as a Kardashian but everyone loves it.
+It's naughty and rich as a Kardashian and everyone loves it.

 - 5 pounds boneless chicken breast, trimmed and cut into serving size pieces